Makeup Tips for Headshots

 Helpful Tip #1

 Use a concealer with additional moisture.
 The concealer used for my skin has a multipurpose.
-It's a base for my makeup as well as a moisturize.
+It's a base for my makeup as well as a moisturizer.

 STEP 2: PRIMER

-Primer is great tool to help you look your best.
-Primer should be applied to your skin just before make-up application to smooth out fine lines, large pores, and other imperfections that may show up in your portrait.
+Primer is a great tool to help you look your best.
+The primer should be applied to your skin just before make-up application to smooth out fine lines, large pores, and other imperfections that may show up in your portrait.
 It provides the perfect blank canvas to begin work and applying makeup.

 STEP 3: FOUNDATION